openzipkin/zipkin-go/README.md

 underneath.

 #### GCP Pubsub Reporter
-Reporter transporting Spans to the Zipkin server using a Pubsub
+Reporter transporting Spans to the Zipkin server using a Pubsub.

 ## usage and examples
 [HTTP Server Example](example_httpserver_test.go)